jorgechato/platform-tf/README.md

 `eu-west-1` folder is a representation of the instance **zone** I am using.

 `pro` is the only environment I am hosting.
-I don't have millions to spend in servers (just yet) so let's be crazy and develop in the production environment.
+I don't have millions to spend on servers (just yet) so let's be crazy and develop in the production environment.

 ```zsh